michaeluno/admin-page-framework/coding_standard.md

 ## Array Key Naming ##

-Use lower case characters with underscores where the user may interact with.
+Use lower case characters with underscores.

 	array(
 		'first_key'		=>	'some value',
 		'second_key'	=>	'another value',
 	);

-When it's internal and it's certain that the user will not need to modify the value, use the above alternative Hungarian notation to imply that the elements are for internal use.
+When it's internal and certain that the user will not need to modify the value, use the above alternative Hungarian notation to imply that the elements are for internal use.

-	private $aLibraryInfo = array(
+	private $_aLibraryInfo = array(
 		'sName'		=> ...,
 		'sVersion'	=> ...,
 	);

+Or add a prefix	of an underscore.

+	private $_aLibraryInfo = array(
+		'_name'		=> ...,
+		'_version'	=> ...,
+	);

 ## Function and Method Naming ##

-Add the underscore prefix for internal methods regardless of the scope.
-The *internal* means that the user will not need to use it.
+Add the underscore prefix for _internal_ methods regardless of the scope. *Internal* here means that the end-users will not need to use therefore they don't need to pay attention to it.

-	_fomrmatArray();
+	_fomrmatData();

 Start from always a verb.

+	run();
+	doTask();

 Use the camel-back notation.

 	doMyStuff();

+Not,

+	do_my_stuff();

 For callback functions, prepend `replyTo` to help understand it's a callback.

 	replyToDoMyStuff();

+Usually the framework callbacks are internal, so prepend an underscore to it.

+	_replyToHandleCallbacks();